 For those already working in the events industry, and for anyone looking to join, it’s important to recognise these newly adopted methods and their positive impact on the industry as a whole.
 Some of these include:

 - Cost-saving: Without the need to rent a venue and hire services such as catering, the expense of running an event is reduced massively.
 Attendees aren’t spending money on transportation either so it’s a win-win situation.

 - Global audience: People can attend concerts, go to museums and join workshops from anywhere in the world with a click of a button.

 - Measurability: The technology used to deliver online events allow organisers to measure success in real-time.
 This technology allows for continuous improvement both during and after an event.

-- Time saving: The journey to get to an event, and the time it takes to navigate through a venue, can be enough to put some people off attending events all together.
-With events now moving online and from the comfort of our own homes, it can be more incentivising for people to attend.
+- Time-saving: The journey to get to an event, and the time it takes to navigate through a venue, can be enough to put some people off attending events altogether.
+With events now moving online and from the comfort of our own homes, it can be more incentivizing for people to attend.

 Whilst there are now many platforms to enable the move to online events, they can still come with their own set of challenges. .
 With proper planning and organisation, these challenges can be avoided by taking several points into consideration: